Spinach, Feta and Artichoke Matzo Mina – Greek-Style Sephardic Matzo Casserole Recipe. Flavorful Vegetarian Passover Seder Entree. Kosher for Passover

 For more Passover recipe ideas, check out the Pinterest boards below:

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

-- 6 sheets matzo
+- 6 sheets matzo (more or less)

 - 2 cups frozen or canned artichoke hearts (plain, unmarinated)

 - 8 oz crumbled feta cheese (goat or sheep milk feta is best) - more or less, see note below

 - 2 scallions, chopped

 - 1 tbsp olive oil